PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/README.md

 You can also click Manage to edit how the Alfamart O2O channels will be shown to your customers by clicking the Manage button.

-### Jokul Checkout Configuration
+### Checkout Configuration

 ![Jokul Checkout Configuration](https://i.ibb.co/v4LqSfj/Screen-Shot-2022-04-06-at-10-16-05.png)

-To show the Jokul Checkout options to your customers, simply toggle the channel that you wish to show.
-Jokul Checkout allows you to accept payments from various Jokul payment channels.
-You can enable or disable the payment channel that you want to show in your store view in Jokul Backoffice Configuration.
+To show the Checkout options to your customers, simply toggle the channel that you wish to show.
+DOKU Checkout allows you to accept payments from various DOKU payment channels.
+You can enable or disable the payment channel that you want to show in your store view in DOKU Backoffice Configuration.

 ![Jokul Checkout Configuration Details](https://i.ibb.co/MPGD1B1/Screen-Shot-2022-04-06-at-10-19-44.png)

-You can also click Manage to edit how the Jokul Checkout channels will be shown to your customers by clicking the Manage button.
+You can also click Manage to edit how the Checkout channels will be shown to your customers by clicking the Manage button.
 Below you can update the QRIS Credential that youre already get from our Support Team.